gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 If a leader wants his team to reach the goal/vision, he/she needs to show and walk on the path along with his/her team.
 Sometimes he/she needs even be on the ground and be hands-on to even clear the path for the team — lead the team by example.
 In simple words, leader needs to do whatever it takes to make the team reach it’s goal with a sense of achievement.
 He/she needs to be an ideal example for his team to look at, not just an ordering machine.

 ### 10. Compassionate

+> "You can have the best strategy and the best building in the world, but if you don't have the hearts and minds of the people who work with you, none of it comes to life."
+>
+> - Renee West

 Teams are made of humans and every human have feelings, so its very important for a leader to have human connect with each of his/her team member.
 We must acknowledge that humans perform best when they are happy doing what they are doing, enjoy physical and mental health, feel safe & comfortable in environment and have a strong bond of care with their colleagues.